 "12.
 Transitional provisions

 12.1.
-As from [01 September 2017] no Contracting Party applying this regulation shall refuse to grant or refuse to accept type approvals to this regulation as amended by the 01 series of amendments.
+As from 01 September 2018 no Contracting Party applying this regulation shall refuse to grant or refuse to accept type approvals to this regulation as amended by the 01 series of amendments.

 12.2.
-Even after [01 September 2017] Contracting Parties applying this regulation shall continue to accept type approvals granted to the 00 series of amendments to this regulation.
+Even after 01 September 2018 Contracting Parties applying this regulation shall continue to accept type approvals granted to the 00 series of amendments to this regulation.

-However, Contracting Parties applying this regulation shall not be obliged to accept, for the purpose of national or regional type approval, type approvals to the 00 series of amendments to this regulation for vehicle types not fitted with a Vehicle Stability Function (VSF) or ESC and BAS.
+However, Contracting Parties applying this regulation shall not be obliged to accept, for the purpose of national or regional type approval, type approvals to the 00 series of amendments to this regulation for vehicle types not fitted with a Vehicle Stability Function (as defined in Regulation No. 13) or ESC and BAS.

 12.3.
-As from [01 September 2017], Contracting Parties applying this regulation shall grant type approvals only if the vehicle type to be approved meets the requirements of this regulation as amended by the 01 series of amendments.
+As from 01 September 2018, Contracting Parties applying this regulation shall grant type approvals only if the vehicle type to be approved meets the requirements of this regulation as amended by the 01 series of amendments.

 12.4.
-Contracting Parties applying this regulation shall not refuse to grant extensions of type approvals for existing types, regardless of whether they are fitted with a Vehicle Stability Function (VSF) or ESC and BAS or not, on the basis of the provisions valid at the time of the original approval."
+Contracting Parties applying this regulation shall not refuse to grant extensions of type approvals for existing types, regardless of whether they are fitted with a Vehicle Stability Function (as defined in Regulation No. 13) or ESC and BAS or not, on the basis of the provisions valid at the time of the original approval."

 Annex 1,